 The Squires' first recordings for Mead were on his cheapie Dig This Record label.
 These fell into the genre of EPs that featured four immensely popular songs covered by immensely unknown artists.
 They were cast as the "Blue Jays," a name that Chester thinks Mead dreamed up for them, since "Mead was directing the whole ship."
 They recorded a bunch of hit tunes of the day, most of which had made the national charts between November 1954 and January 1955: "Earth Angel" (led by Chester), "Sincerely" (Chester), "Hearts Of Stone" (Lee), "Pledging My Love" (Don), and "Ling Ting Tong" (Don).
 They also recorded some that didn't make the current national charts: "Stingy Little Thing" (Don), "Don't Drop It" (Don), "Shoo Doo Be Doo" (all, with Bobby Armstrong on the bridge) and "Every Day I Have The Blues" (Don; a Joe Williams hit from 1952).
 All the Dig This Record releases were from early 1955.

 The Squires' first effort under their own name was "Sindy," led by Lee.
 "I wrote 'Sindy' for a girl down the street that I liked," says Chester.
 The flip was "Do-Be-Do-Be-Wop-Wop," fronted by Dewey.
-Released on Mambo in April 1955, "Sindy" was #10 on the Cash Box Los Angeles charts on May 21 and #2 on July 9.
+Released on Mambo in April 1955 (some copies said "Cindy"), "Sindy" was #10 on the Cash Box Los Angeles charts on May 21 and #2 on July 9.
 This inspired some cover versions: the Tenderfoots on Federal (pretty much the Lamplighters without Thurston Harris) in July, and the Cobras (another group from Pasadena) on Modern in August.

 "Sindy" did so well, in fact, that it became Al Jarvis' Command Performance recording for two weeks (Jarvis is the DJ who's actually credited with pushing it into hit status; he once played it six times in a row).
 However, when it was reviewed on July 9, it was only ranked "good."
 Other reviews that week went to the Emeralds' "It's Written In The Stars," the Harptones' "Life Is But A Dream," the Platters' "Only You," Piano Red's "Red's Boogie," the Sonics' "As I Live On," and the Griffins' "Scheming."
 That same day, the Squires appeared on Jarvis' TV show, Holiday Hi-Jinks.